 Once a death is reported, the coroner begins the process of investigating the circumstances of the death to establish the identity of the deceased, how, when and where they died, and the medical cause of death.
-This may involve an autopsy and/or an inquest, resulting in the coroner making findings and, potentially, recommendations for how to prevent the type of death occurring again.
+This may involve an autopsy and in some cases an inquest, resulting in the coroner making findings and, potentially, recommendations for how to prevent similar types of death occurring again.

 Below are links to information about the various steps in the coroner’s process.

 What is a reportable death and who should report them

 The steps in a coronial investigation after a death is reported

 Types of autopsies and testing and what to do if you have concerns about, tissue and organ donation, sperm retrieval, body release for funeral and the autopsy report

 How to get a copy of a death certificate after an autopsy

 When an inquest must be held, what happens at inquests, who attends and how to request one